1.c) Stars, expansion of the Universe and dark energy

 Types of stars

-There are various types of stars, with particular characteristics depending on size, mass, etc.
+There are various types of stars, with particular characteristics like size and mass.

-When the death of a star is imminent, a sudden explosion of the star or supernova may occur.
+When the death of a star is imminent, a sudden explosion or supernova may occur.

-As we said earlier, stars emit light, and this makes the star literally loosing mass when heavier elements create, such as occurs in Hydrogen fusion.
-Another classification criterion for stars is whether they contain heavier elements; this also gives us an idea of their age.
+As we said earlier, stars emit light, and this makes them lose mass when heavier elements create, such as occurs in Hydrogen fusion.
+Another classification criterion for stars is whether they contain heavy atoms; this also gives us an idea of their age.

-Another possibility is that if the neutron star were captivating mass and become a black hole.
+Another possibility is if the neutron star were captivating mass and became a black hole.

-One could say they are systems of dynamic equilibrium of fundamental forces, but at a huge scale in both space and time.
+One could say they are systems of dynamic equilibrium of fundamental forces, but on a colossal scale in both space and time.

 1.c.2.
 Dark energy and expansion of the Universe

-The model of Global Mechanics –part of Global Physics theory of everything– offers clues to understand expansion of the Universe and its cause –dark energy–, and its relation with the hypothetical dark matter.
+The model of Global Mechanics –part of Global Physics theory of everything– offers clues to understand the expansion of the Universe and, its cause –dark energy–, and its relation with the hypothetical dark matter.

-The term expansion of the Universe refers to the observable fact that stars seem to be moving away from each other, when they should be getting closer due to gravity force.
+The term expansion of the Universe refers to the observable fact that galaxies seem to be moving away from each other when they should be getting closer due to gravity force.

-Concept of dark energy refers to cause of this movement, because it is unknown what dark energy actually is.
+The concept of dark energy refers to the cause of this movement because it is unknown what dark energy is.

-The terminology used by Wikipedia makes sense to certain extend if one considers that scientists define space as points of existence of light and mass.
-Which is to say, the reticules of unbreakable filaments of the global, gravitational or kinetic aether that supports gravity, kinetic energy and strong forces in Global Mechanics.
+The terminology used by Wikipedia makes sense to a certain extent if one considers that scientists define space as points of the existence of light and mass.
+Which is to say, the reticules of unbreakable filaments of the Global Aether (gravitational - kinetic - mass) that supports gravity, kinetic energy, and strong forces in Global Mechanics.

 Before presenting the proposals of Global Physics, let us discuss the approximation of Modern Physics to dark energy topic.